bubbster95/front-end-developer-challenge/README.md

     - For example: The user may not put a point in the cake without first having put points in the chevrons and the silverware (in that order).

 ## Future Features
+* Refactor runes state object to reflect a more scalable infrastructure.
+Add rune branching
 * Suppress path `transition` when windowsize is changed.
 * Animation on page entry.
 * Routing, `if other pages are added`.